dohliam/libreoffice-impress-templates/README.md

 Calling all designers!
 This is your chance to make a difference by making well-designed templates freely available so that non-designers don't have to (_shudder_) make their own.
 Any and all submissions are welcome in the `user-contribs` folder.
 It doesn't have to be the best presentation template you can make -- just the template you wish everyone else had used when you have to sit through a day or a week of presentations.
 Give the world the opportunity to not offend your design sensibilities by sharing better templates!

+Details on the currently available templates in this collection can be found [here](https://github.com/dohliam/libreoffice-impress-templates/tree/master/user-contrib).

 ## Scripts

 The `scripts` folder contains the scripts used to build and unpack the .otp files.
 Binaries are purposely not stored in the repository in an effort to avoid using git for things it was not meant to do.
 Instead, they are made available for download in the [releases section](https://github.com/dohliam/libreoffice-impress-templates/releases), while the repository itself contains the unpacked files inside each .otp template.
 The scripts allow these unpacked files to be compiled into collections of usable template binaries for download.